The top 9 tax tips for the self-employed – our guide for freelancers in Germany

 🖥 Don’t have a room for a separate home office?
 Your home office equipment is still deductible.
 Work equipment such as desk lamps, desks, shelves or office chairs that are not in a separate room can also be claimed as expenses in any case.

 ⚠️ Work equipment that costs a maximum of 952 euros including VAT can be fully deducted in the year of purchase.
-If the costs are higher, you have to spread the costs over the expected useful life (you can find the official list here).
+If the costs are higher, you have to spread the costs over the expected useful life.

 5. Educate yourself and save taxes